Custody Time Limits, including coronavirus protocol

 - Retrials ordered by the Court of Appeal under s.7 and s.8 of the Criminal Appeal Act 1968

-- Where a Crown Court conviction is quashed and a re-trial ordered, the CTL is, exceptionally, 112 days (in all cases) from the date of the preferment of the indictment for the re-trial (Regulations 5(2)(b) and 5(3)(b)).
+- Where a Crown Court conviction is quashed and a re-trial ordered, the CTL is, exceptionally, 112 days (in all cases save for cases with CTLs starting on or after 28 September 2020 but before 28 June 2021 for which see above) from the date of the preferment of the indictment for the re-trial (Regulations 5(2)(b) and 5(3)(b)).
 A 112 day column is to be found in the Calculator.

-- A (new) draft indictment must be served on the Crown Court within 28 days of the order (rule 10 (1c) of the Criminal Procedure Rules (CPR)) and the defendant must be arraigned within two months from the order, or leave from the Court of Appeal will be required.
+- A (new) draft indictment must be served on the Crown Court within 28 days of the order (CrimPR 10.1(c)) and the defendant must be arraigned within two months from the order, or leave from the Court of Appeal will be required.

-- Permission for more time will not be granted unless the Court is satisfied the prosecution has acted with due expedition since the order and that there is good and sufficient cause [Archbold 7-113 and 114].
+- Permission for more time will not be granted unless the Court is satisfied the prosecution has acted with due expedition since the order and that there is good and sufficient cause.

-- Service occurs when the draft indictment is delivered to, as opposed to signed by, the appropriate officer of the Crown Court: CPR, rule 10.
+- Service occurs when the draft indictment is delivered to, as opposed to signed by, the appropriate officer of the Crown Court: CrimPR 10.
 Therefore it is important this date is recorded on the file/CMS.